grame-cncm/faustcourse/session1/content.md

 * The first step consists of implementing an additive synthesizer which will determine the timbre of the organ.
 * A simple additive synthesizer can be implemented by adding three (it could also be more) sine wave oscillators together.
-Timbre will depend upon the relationship between the parameters of the various harmonics implemented by each oscillator.
+Timbre will be determined by the relationship between the parameters of the various harmonics implemented by each oscillator.